 Our BAME (Black, Asian and Minority Ethnic)* staff coalition meet regularly throughout the year and is open to all LUU staff who identify as BAME.
 If you would like to find out more or be put on the mailing list then contact Network Leader, Serish Shah or use this simple form here.

-Read your heroes shared by staff across LUU; Black History Month Heroes.
+Who inspires you?
+Read our list of heroes shared by staff across LUU: Black History Month Heroes.

 Whether it’s fiction or non-fiction, we can learn a lot from the perspectives of others.
-Click here to find out what books inspire our staff at LUU.
+Read: Inspiring Books by Black Authors

 The Reflection Room